godotengine/godot-showreel-voting/README.md

 The app is, by default, listening on the default HTTP and HTTPS port (80 and 433), but any HTTP request will be redirected to HTTPS.
-Accessing the keycloak server is possible via the 8080 port.
+Accessing the keycloak server is possible via the 8080 port on the localhost machine, however, by default, the testing environment will redirect you to `keycloak:8080`.
+As a consequence, `keycloak` should be added to `/etc/hosts` to redirect to `127.0.0.1`.

 ### Running into production